mvanthoor/rustic-book/src/evaluation/understand.md

 (and beyond) to calculate all the possible paths to all the possible ending positions.

-We do have opening books with some very long lines in them, and engame tablebases containing all endgames with up to 7 pieces (even though they require a huge amount of storage space).
+We do have opening books with some very long lines in them, and endgame tablebases containing all endgames with up to 7 pieces (even though they require a huge amount of storage space).
 So, the beginning and ending of the game are coming closer together.
 The middle game, the part just after